-- (a) The Court finds that electronic data processing methods can be effectively used for selecting names from the voter registration lists.
+(a) The Court finds that electronic data processing methods can be effectively used for selecting names from the lists compiled pursuant to Section 5(a) above.
 Therefore, a properly programmed electronic data processing system may be used to select names from such lists for the master jury wheel, provided that each county or political subdivision is proportionately represented in the master wheel.
-The selection process may be carried out using either of the methods described in this section. - (b) The selection of names for the master jury wheel may be accomplished by a purely randomized process through a properly programmed electronic data processing system.
-The random selection of names from the source lists by Court staff or any outside contractor must ensure that each county is substantially proportionally represented in the master wheel in accordance with 28 UCS 1863(b)(3).
-The selection of names from the source lists must also ensure that the mathematical odds of any single name being picked are substantially equal. - (c) The selection of names for the master jury wheel may be carried out using a process based on a quotient and a randomly selected starting number as described below. - i.
-Determining a Quotient.
+The selection process may be carried out using either of the methods described in this section.

+(b) The selection of names for the master jury wheel may be accomplished by a purely randomized process through a properly programmed electronic data processing system.
+The random selection of names from the source lists by Court staff or any outside contractor must ensure that each county is substantially proportionally represented in the master wheel in accordance with 28 USC § 1863(b)(3).
+The selection of names from the source lists must also ensure that the mathematical odds of any single name being picked are substantially equal.

+(c) The selection of names for the master jury wheel may be carried out using a process based on a quotient and a randomly selected starting number as described below.

+- Determining a Quotient.
 After ascertaining the total number of registered voters for all counties within the Division, that total number is divided by the number of names needed for the jury wheel.
 The result, the ratio of selected to unselected names, is referred to as the quotient.
-For example, if it determined 5,000 names will be needed in the Western division master jury wheel to meet the Court's need for jurors over a two-year period, and if there are 100,000 names on all the registered voter lists for the Division, the quotient would be 20 (100,000 total names divided by 5,000 names) and every 20th name should be placed in the Division's master jury wheel.

-- Determining a Starting Number.
-After determining the quotient, the clerk shall establish a starting number, which will identify the first name to be selected from the list of registered voters.
+For example, if it is determined that 5,000 names will be needed in the Western division master jury wheel to meet the Court's need for jurors over a two-year period, and if there are 100,000 names on all the lists for the Division as compiled pursuant to Section 5(a) above, the quotient would be 20 (100,000 total names divided by 5,000 names) and every 20th name should be placed in the Division's master jury wheel. - ii Determining a Starting Number.
+After determining the quotient, the clerk shall establish a starting number, which will identify the first name to be selected from the list compiled pursuant to Section 5(a) above.
 The randomly drawn starting number will be a number between one and the quotient.
 Pursuant to 28 U.S.C. §1864(a) and guidelines established by the Judicial Conference of the United States Courts, the random selection of the starting number shall be made in public.
-As an example of how the quotient and starting number are used, if we assume the quotient to be 20 and the starting number is 8, the first name chosen from each county will be the 8th name on the list, the second name would be the 28th, the third name the 48th, and so on, until the end of the list is reached. - (d) The number of names initially added to the Master Jury Wheel shall be at least 50,000 names for the Eastern Division and 4,000 names for the Western Division.
+As an example of how the quotient and starting number are used, if we assume the quotient to be 20 and the starting number is 8, the first name chosen from each county will be the 8th name on the list, the second name would be the 28th, the third name the 48th, and so on, until the end of the list is reached.

+(d) The number of names initially added to the Master Jury Wheel shall be at least 50,000 names for the Eastern Division and 4,000 names for the Western Division.
 The Clerk shall refill the Master Jury Wheel every two years and within 120 days of receipt of the data from the State of Illinois in conformance with this Plan or at more frequent intervals as deemed necessary by the Clerk under the supervision of the Chief Judge.
 The Chief Judge, or his or her designee, may order that additional names be placed in the Master Jury Wheel at other times, as needed.

-7. DRAWING NAMES FROM THE MASTER JURY WHEEL AND COMPLETION OF JUROR QUALIFICATION FORMS
+7. DRAWING NAMES FROM THE MASTER JURY WHEEL AND JUROR NOTIFICATION LETTER